 These gluten free eggnog scones with chocolate chips are so good they can be served with breakfast, as a snack, or they can be a fabulous dessert.

 You can use regular eggnog or dairy-free eggnog in this easy scone recipe.
 Tis the season when eggnog rules.
 Especially when you use eggnog in baking!
+Check out all of my Gluten Free Eggnog Dessert recipes on the blog for lots of delicious ideas.

 Once a year I go on an eggnog recipe binge.
 I use it in place of almond milk in my frother and load it into my lattes.
 There is something magical about the creamy sweet spice flavor of eggnog.
 Did you know eggnog is also good for baking?
 These eggnog scones are perfect with a cup of coffee.